 Design Philosophy

-Kuma has an inseparable connection between the ‘emotional content’ of the materials he utilises and the qualities of his construction projects.
-Kuma sees his style of design as in direct opposition to ‘Western architecture,’ which he considers to be characterised by “excessive objectification” that inhibits a healthy contact with the outer environment.
+Kuma has an inseparable connection between the ‘emotional content’ of the materials he utilizes and the qualities of his construction projects.
+Kuma sees his design style as in direct opposition to ‘Western architecture,’ which he considers to be characterized by “excessive objectification” that inhibits healthy contact with the outer environment.
+He believes that nature must be framed with nature, and this is evident in his sensible use of form and material in structuring buildings that are in tune with the natural world.

 Notable Work